arantir123/MCGLPPI/README.md

 __(3) corresponding running script demos for a quick start.__

-__Please follow the illustration in config/ppi_cg/cg_pdbbind_gearnet_gbt.yaml to set the hyper-parameters for the downstream evaluation configurations (supporting both training-from-scratch or fine-tuning from the pre-trained checkpoint).__
+__Please follow the illustration in config/ppi_cg_maml/cg_maml_gearnet_reg.yaml to set the hyper-parameters for the downstream evaluation configurations.__

-__A running example (including the training and evaluation to create the similar results reported):__
+__A running example:__

-__After the environment configuration, usually several hours are needed to finish running the demo code.
-The evaluation results could slightly vary according to the actual installed virtual environment and the supporting hardware.__
+__After the environment configuration, usually donzens of minutes are needed to finish running the demo code.
+The evaluation results might be varying according to the actual installed virtual environment and the supporting hardware.__

-python cg_steps/cg_downstream_1gpu_10CV_GBT.py -c config/ppi_cg/cg_pdbbind_gearnet_gbt.yaml
+python cg_maml_steps/cg_downstream_1gpu_maml_reg.py -c config/ppi_cg_maml/cg_maml_gearnet_reg.yaml

-(whether to use the pre-trained CG graph encoder checkpoint can be directly specified by the 'model_checkpoint' argument in above yaml file, if not, excuating training-from-scratch)

 __The complete MCGLPPI++ framework, including complete original data and implementation scripts, will be released upon acceptance.__